sagi-z/CanvasCV/doxygen_in/tut_layouts.md

     return 0;
 }
 ~~~~~~~
-Note:
+Notes:
 * To expand the widget to the full extent of it's parent layout use
-canvascv::Widget::setStretchXToParent(true) to match the layout width and
+canvascv::Widget::setStretchXToParent() with *true* to match the layout width and
-canvascv::Widget::setStretchYToParent(true) to match the layout height.
+canvascv::Widget::setStretchYToParent() with *true* to match the layout height.
 * Here is a possible outcome of this code:
 @image html tut_layout_txt.jpg
 <BR>